clojure-lsp/clojure-lsp/README.md

 ---
 ## Support the project

-`clojure-lsp` has more than 8.000 lines of code, to keep all of this working, we need to help the community on a lot of issues and implement new features.
-As a LSP server, this project is the base for Clojure clients like Emacs(lsp-mode), VSCode(Calva) and vim.
+`clojure-lsp` has more than 12.000 lines of code, to keep all of this working, we need to help the community on a lot of issues and implement new features.
+As a LSP server, this project is the base for Clojure clients like Emacs(lsp-mode), VSCode(Calva), vim and other editors.

 You can help us keep going and improving it by **[supporting the project](https://github.com/sponsors/clojure-lsp)**